Multi-photon entanglement and interferometry: Quantum communication

-In the Vienna teleportation experiment (Pan \textit{et al}., 2003a), a freely propagating teleported quantum state was achieved [see Fig.~\ref{telidea}(b)].
-The main point is to reduce the number of unwanted f1-f2 coincidence counts.
-This was accomplished by attenuating the beam 1 by a factor of $\gamma /p\geq200$, while leaving the modes 2-3 unchanged.
-Then a three-fold coincidence f1-f2-p occurs with probability $\gamma p^{2}$ due to successful teleportation and with significantly lower probability $(\gamma p)^{2}$ one has a spurious coincidence.
-Thus, for sufficiently low $\gamma$ it is not necessary anymore to actually detect the teleported photon 3 and a freely propagating teleported beam of qubits emerges.
-In essence, the entangled ancillary pair is provided much more frequently than the photon to be teleported.
-Thus when a qubit which is to be teleported arrives the teleportation machinery is almost always ready.
+In the experiment of Pan \textit{et al}., (2003a) such problems were basically removed.
+The scheme was such, that a coincident registration of photons at the Bell measurement station was heralding that with a high probability one has a propagating photon carrying the teleported state, see Fig.~\ref{telidea}(b).
+Such a process was called by the authors ``teleportation into freely propagating photons''.
+The basic idea of this experimental method is that the entangled ancillary pair was provided much more frequently than the photon to be teleported [a similar idea was also used in the teleportation experiment using time-bin entanglement carried out by Marcikic \textit{et al}.
+(2003)].
+Thus, when a qubit which was to be teleported arrived the teleportation machinery was almost always ready.
+Technically, the main idea was to reduce the number of unwanted f1-f2 coincidence counts.
+This was accomplished by attenuating the beam 1 by a factor of $\gamma$, while leaving the intensity in modes 2-3 unchanged.
+With such an arrangement a three-fold coincidence f1-f2-p occurs with probability $\gamma p^{2}$ for a successful teleportation ($p$ is the probability of having a single pair creation during a SPDC process).
+With a significantly lower probability $(\gamma p)^{2}$ one has a spurious coincidences without a photon at Bob's side.
+Thus, for a sufficiently low $\gamma$ it is not necessary anymore in a very good approximation to actually detect the photon 3 to be certain that teleportation occurred.
+The photon 3 give us a a freely propagating beam of teleported qubits.

-To demonstrate a non-conditional teleportation, a series of neutral filters were inserted in mode 1 to show that the probability of a successful teleportation conditioned on an f1-f2-p three-fold coincidence increases with decreasing filter transmission $\gamma$.
-The experimental data indeed shows that probability of success increases with decreasing $\gamma$.
-The preparation of a freely propagating teleported quantum state was shown to have a high (non-conditional) fidelity of $0.85\pm0.02$, which is well above the classical limit 2/3.
+To demonstrate a non-conditional teleportation, a series of neutral filters were inserted in mode 1, showing that the probability of a successful teleportation conditioned on an f1-f2-p three-fold coincidence increases with decreasing filter transmission $\gamma$ (e.g., the observed probability of success was $0.138\pm 0.002$ for $\gamma=0.05$).
+The average fidelity for the unconditional teleportation for three mutually unbiased bases was $\sim0.80(2)$.